-The maître' d's station will be located within the lobby, which was the covered exterior walkway between the original club and the large storage room above The French Market.
-This entire area will be enclosed and decorated beautifully within, featuring a custom chandelier, stained glass and period appropriate pieces.
-Many of the current historic pieces within the club will be retained and utilized once again.
+The maître' d's station is located within the lobby, which was the covered exterior walkway between the original club and the large storage room above The French Market.
+This entire area has been enclosed and decorated beautifully within, featuring a custom chandelier, stained glass and period appropriate pieces.
+Many of the historic pieces within the original club have been retained and utilized once again.

 The hallway leading from the maitre' d's station into the Main Dining Room has been widened slightly and adorned with beautiful hand painted murals by Imagineer Leslee Turnbull.
 They are truly stunning.
 Many one of a kind works will adorn the club, making it not only a delight for taste and olfactory senses, but also of site and tactile splendor.

 Executive Chef & Kitchen

 Bringing a new perspective and flavor sensation, we are quite sure that members are pleased to extend a most sincere welcome to Executive Chef Andrew Sutton.
 Designing a menu with a distinctly New Orleans flair, Chef Andrew is very excited to present his highly creative offerings.
 Utilizing a cavalcade of both traditional recipes and contemporary fusion, members and their guests are in for a rare treat.

 The Trophy Room has been removed and the kitchen will be expanded to where the original French Lift was located.
 This will allow Chef Andrew Sutton to create a highly diverse menu and give him the exclusive location he's needed to truly stretch his wings.

 The above image is the artist's rendering of the remodeled Main Dining.
 Renamed, Le Grand Salon.